 - Countertop concrete mix

-- Melamine-faced medium-density fiberboard (MDF) panel, common thickness 3/4-inch
+- Melamine-faced medium-density fiberboard (MDF) panel, common thickness of 3/4-inch

 - Steel reinforcing concrete mesh, 10 gauge, flush cut